stephp23/github-pages-with-jekyll/_posts/2020-06-27-second-post.md

  Where I’m from: Panama!
  Moved from there to the Bronx in 2001!

  Current Profession: Part-time Adjunct Lecturer at a NYC community college.
-I went to school and studied geology with a concentration in geobiology.
+I have a B.S. in geology with a concentration in geobiology.

  Hobbies & Likes: Photography, reading, cooking, traveling, and art/history museums.
  I'm currently reading The Color of Law and The Automatic Millionaire.